geofffranks/upload-asset/README.md

 # Upload Asset Docker Action

-This action upload file to release asset.
+This action uploads a file as a release asset.
+Forked from [PeerXu/upload-asset](https://github.com/PeerXu/upload-asset), and removed logic around generating the asset names.
+OS + Arch, and version customizations can be done via matrix builds and/or other variables.

 ## Environments